Correct-Syntax/correct-syntax.github.io/content/colophon.md

 ---
-title: Site Colophon
+title: Website Colophon
 layout: "static-page"
 type: "page"
 ---

+**Wondering what goes into creating a website like this?** This page is for you.

+### Tech

-Wondering how this site is built?
-It's a very simple tech stack for this site.
+Here's the tech stack I used for this site:

-- [Hugo](https://gohugo.io) - the static site generator used to, well.. generate the site.
+- [Hugo](https://gohugo.io) - used to generate the static website.
-- [Tailwindcss](https://tailwindcss.com/) - used for the utility-first CSS approach, with bits of my own custom CSS added.
+- [Tailwindcss](https://tailwindcss.com/) - used for the utility-first CSS approach, with my own custom CSS added.
-- [Alpine.js](https://alpinejs.dev/) - used for the bits of javascript functionality on this site.
+- [Alpine.js](https://alpinejs.dev/) - used for the bits of Javascript functionality on this site.
+- [Coollabs fonts](https://fonts.coollabs.io/) - used as a privacy-friendly replacement for Google Fonts.
 - [Github Pages](https://pages.github.com/) - used to host this site.
-- [Coollabs fonts](https://fonts.coollabs.io/) - used as a privacy-friendly replacement for Google Fonts.

-Source code for this website is available on Github [here](https://github.com/Correct-Syntax/correct-syntax.github.io).
+Source code for this website is available in the Github [repository](https://github.com/Correct-Syntax/correct-syntax.github.io).

+### Visuals

+I designed the pages in [Lunacy](https://icons8.com/lunacy) (yep...don't like the name, but it's like Sketch for Windows) and created whatever other mockups and graphics that were necessary myself using a combination of [Blender](https://blender.org), [GIMP](https://gimp.org), and [Affinity Designer](https://affinity.serif.com/en-us/designer/).